Agartha: Association with Shambhala

 Agartha is frequently associated or confused with the Buddhist mythical kingdom Shambhala.
-In some versions of the Agartha concept, they are directly equated with one another.
-Other interpretations have them as two rival powers, one the "Right Hand Way" and one the "Left Hand Way", with Agartha being conceptualized as the right hand, a land of goodness, in contrast to Shambhala.
-Where this conceptualization of them as two rival powers comes from is unknown.
+Some directly equate the two.
+On another interpretation they are rivals, with Agartha the "Right Hand Way", a land of goodness, and Shambhala the "Left Hand Way".
+This interpretation's source is unknown.

 This interpretation appears in the book The Morning of the Magicians, which calls Agartha "a place of meditation, a hidden city of Goodness, a temple of non-participation in the things of this world".
-That book indicates the Agartha–Shambhala rivalry may have originated in the Vril Society or from René Guénon, but Guénon did not write anything about Shambhala in his book on Agartha, and there is no proof that the Vril Society existed at the time that idea originates.
+The book says the Agartha–Shambhala rivalry may have originated in the Vril Society or with René Guénon, but Guénon did not write about Shambhala in his book on Agartha, and there is no proof that the Vril Society existed at the time that idea originated.
 Nevertheless, it began to appear with great frequency in French works on the subject matter.

-Esoteric writer Trevor Ravenscroft portrayed both as powers of "cosmic evil" and identified both cities with Rudolf Steiner's idea of two evil forces at odds with one another.
-According to writer and occultist John Michael Greer, in this interpretation of them both as evil, Agartha represents "a center of the Luciferic influence, the arrogant rejection of matter in favor of the intellect", and Shambhala represents "the Ahrimanic influence of absolute materialism".
-This interpretation was given by the neo-völkisch writer Wilhelm Landig in his novel that claims to have a factual basis, Götzen gegen Thule, where it is contrasted with Shambhala, and it is said the "Yellow peoples [...] await[...] the coming of a new Great Khan out of the underground realm, Agartha".
+Esoteric writer Trevor Ravenscroft portrays both as powers of "cosmic evil" and identified both with Rudolf Steiner's idea of two evil forces at odds with one another.
+According to writer and occultist John Michael Greer, on this interpretation, Agartha represents "a center of the Luciferic influence, the arrogant rejection of matter in favor of the intellect", and Shambhala "the Ahrimanic influence of absolute materialism".
+The neo-völkisch writer Wilhelm Landig gives this interpretation in his novel Götzen gegen Thule, writing, "Yellow peoples [...] await[...] the coming of a new Great Khan out of the underground realm, Agartha".

-The 1974 book Nazisme et sociétés secretes by Jean-Claude Frére presents an alternative version of the story involving Shambhala.
-According to this version, Agartha was founded at some time around 6000 years ago in the area that is now the Gobi Desert, after Hyperborea was made uninhabitable.
-It became a sort of world center and, for 2000 years, was a powerful civilization.
-Ultimately, Hyperborea and Agartha were struck down in a mysterious cataclysm, but managed to survive underground, where important figures (among them Jesus, Pythagoras, and Apollonius of Tyana) would go to receive orders from the "Masters of the World".
-The "Aryan people" afterwards split, some trying to return to Hyperborea and others founding another secret civilization in Himalayan caves: Shambhala, with Shambhala representing the left-hand path as the "Wheel of the Black Sun" and Agartha the right-hand "Wheel of the Golden Sun", with Agartha maintaining the "vril force".
-Frére claims, falsely, that this was official Nazi doctrine, but it was popular with some in the Thule Society.